alejandrogzi/postoga/README.md

 [XXXXXX] - INFO: found 10 projections, 10 unique transcripts, 10 unique genes
 ```

+> [!NOTE]
+>
+> postoga is dependent from TOGA.
+Any changes in TOGA will have a repercusion here.
+If you found any bug/errors, please report them here.
+> This project is in constant development, any desired features are welcome!

 Here is a descrption of postoga features:

 ```text